aviad12g/Atidot-AI-Engineer-Home-Assignment/DISCUSSION.md

 Starting 2023-07, we added +80% base risk and amplified smoker/regional effects to simulate market disruption.

-## SHAP Insights
+## SHAP Notes

-Top risk drivers (mean absolute SHAP values, 300 test samples):

-1. **No agent relationship** – Lack of an agent remains the largest single driver of lapse risk.
-2. **Age curve** – Very young and older policyholders push predictions upward, consistent with the synthetic risk design.
-3. **Smoker status** – Smoker vs. non-smoker signals materially shift risk scores.
-4. **Regional exposure (South/West)** – These regions contribute the strongest uplift after the drift event.
-5. **Engagement & dependents depth** – Lower engagement and fewer dependents raise risk, while high engagement offsets it.

-Payment failures and recent claims are now part of the feature set; they surface mainly through interaction splits rather than the global top-5 importances.
+A SHAP pass on 300 test rows shows a familiar pattern.
+Policies without an assigned agent top the list, followed by the age U-shape we baked into the generator and smoker status.
+The regional drift after July pushes South and West customers higher, while engagement and dependent counts help the model dial risk back down.
+Payment failures and recent claims sit just outside the top handful; they come through specific interaction splits rather than the global ranking.

 ## Ablation